-1. Most affairs begin as friendships, and most men and women are unsuspecting of the vulnerability they face when they are friends with the opposite sex.
+1. Most affairs begin as friendships, and they’re usually unsuspecting of the vulnerability they face.

 Friendships are the foundations of soul-mate relationships and this is how many infidelity situations begin.
 Many times, a woman and man found each other because of the same employment, common friendships, neighbors, or the same church.